Bank of America

-Both Bank of America and Merrill Lynch Wealth Management retain large market shares in their respective offerings.
 As of 2018, the investment bank was considered within the "bulge bracket" as the world's third-largest investment bank.
-Its wealth management unit manages $1.08 trillion in assets under management (AUM) as the second-largest wealth manager in the world, after UBS.
-In commercial banking, Bank of America has operations, but does not necessarily maintain retail branches in all 50 states of the United States, Washington, D.C., and over 40 other countries.
-Its commercial banking footprint encapsulates 46 million consumer and small-business relationships at 4,600 banking centers and 16,000 automated teller machines (ATMs).
+Its wealth management unit then managing $1.08 trillion in assets under management (AUM) as the second-largest wealth manager in the world, after UBS.
+In commercial banking, Bank of America has operations, but does not maintain retail branches in all 50 states of the United States, Washington, D.C., and over 40 other countries.

 The bank's large market share, business activities, and economic impact have led to numerous lawsuits and investigations regarding both mortgages and financial disclosures dating back to the 2008 financial crisis.
 Its corporate practices of servicing the middle class and wider banking community have yielded a substantial market share since the early 20th century.
 As of August 2018, Bank of America has a $313.5 billion market capitalization, making it the 13th largest company in the world.
-As the sixth-largest American public company, it garnered $102.98 billion in sales as of June 2018.
-Bank of America was ranked No. 25 on the 2020 Fortune 500 rankings of the largest US corporations by total revenue.
-Likewise, Bank of America was also ranked No. 6 on Forbes' 2023 Global 2000 rankings.
-Bank of America was named the "World's Best Bank" by Euromoney Institutional Investor in its 2018 Awards for Excellence.

 History

 Bank of America, Los Angeles, was founded in California in 1923.
 In 1928, this entity was acquired by the Bank of Italy of San Francisco, which took the Bank of America name two years later.

-The eastern portion of the Bank of America franchise can be traced to 1784, when the Massachusetts Bank was chartered, the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in the United States.
+The eastern portion of the Bank of America franchise can be traced to 1784, when the Massachusetts Bank was chartered, the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in their country.
 This bank became FleetBoston, with which Bank of America merged in 2004.
 In 1874, Commercial National Bank was founded in Charlotte.
 That bank merged with American Trust Company in 1958 to form American Commercial Bank.
 Two years later, it became North Carolina National Bank when it merged with Security National Bank of Greensboro.
 In 1991, it merged with C&S/Sovran Corporation of Atlanta and Norfolk to form NationsBank.

 The central portion of the franchise dates to 1910, when Commercial National Bank and Continental National Bank of Chicago merged to form Continental & Commercial National Bank, which evolved into Continental Illinois National Bank & Trust.